mariafegarcias/internship/projects.md

   <div class="text-column">
     <h1 class="prestextarticle">Energy market</h1>
     <p class="articletext">
     This programmation project was organized by PSL and the Commission on Energy Regulation (CRE).
 The goal is to explore the different possible scenarios to consider the energetic transition of France.
 With my teammate, Elise Thai, we explored a monopolistic energy scenario for France.
 In other terms, how much would it cost for France to become energy independent?
 Is it even possible?
 To answer these questions we manipulated a Python simulation of the energy market by cutting all energy purchases from other European countries and by increasing our home nuclear energy production.
-The results show that this scenario wouldn’t be possible …
+The results show that the cost of achievement this energetic independence implies doubling the price of electricity in winter as well as frequent blackouts.
       <br>
       <br>
-      See the full report <a href="Rapport sur le méthane - écriture finale.pdf">here</a>.
+      See the full report <a href="Projet progra Indépendance énergétique.pdf">here</a>.
     </p>
   </div>
   <div class="photo-column">